 ‘The Umbrella Academy’ is a recently released Netflix Original show that is based on a comic book series of the same name created and written by former My Chemical Romance vocalist Gerard Way and illustrated by Gabriel Bá.
 The book-to-screen adaptation process for the superhero show had begun in 2011, when Universal Pictures optioned it for a movie.
 However, four years later, it was shelved in favor of a television series, which eventually got the green light from Netflix in July 2017.
 ‘The Umbrella Academy’ finally premiered worldwide on February 15, 2019, much to the joy of critics and audiences alike, and now fans are eagerly awaiting a second season.
+Here’s everything we know about Season 2.

 The casting process began way back in 2016 and completed before the production process began in 2017.